-LB presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.
-Our Ronaldinho Childhood Story plus Untold Biography Facts brings you full account of notable events from his childhood time till date.
+LifeBogger presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.

-Ronaldinho’s dad is late.
-He used to worked for Gremio, one of Porto Alegre’s two big clubs as a matchday doorman until he left the job to settle for as a welder in a shipyard.
+Sadly, Ronaldinho’s dad is late.
+He used to work for Gremio, one of Porto Alegre’s two big clubs as a match-day doorman until he left the job to settle for as a welder in a shipyard.

-Deisy is Ronaldinho’s one and only favorite sister who is stuck with him for life.
-The level of support Deisy have pledged to give his brother is limitless and unconditional.
+Deisy is Ronaldinho’s one and only favourite sister who is stuck with him for life.
+The level of support Deisy has pledged to give his brother is limitless and unconditional.
 She takes charge and coordinates all press activities for her brother.

-Ronaldinho Childhood Story Plus Untold Biography Facts – The Big Brother Effect
+Ronaldinho Biography Facts – The Big Brother Effect:

 Roberto’s success as a footballer helped his family leave the slots behind for a more comfortable home, but his hopes of playing top-level football with Grêmio were all but destroyed when he suffered a serious knee injury.